 A certain amount of air leakage from your CPAP mask is normal, but excessive leakage could indicate a poorly fitting mask or a mouth leak.
 CPAP leakage can decrease air pressure and compromise the quality of your CPAP treatment.

-Usage is the amount of time you wear your CPAP mask.
+Usage is the amount of time you wear your CPAP mask with your CPAP machine turned on.
 Today’s CPAP machines can tell whether you are actually wearing the mask or if you have just turned on the CPAP machine but did not wear the mask.

 Machines with basic tracking typically focus on usage but may not track AHI, pressure, or CPAP leak.
 Advanced CPAP machines track advanced statistics, and some contain a modem that allows you to share the results with your doctor.